Exercise Bayonet Minotaur

-U.S. Army 1st Lt.
-Christian Mendez, paratrooper assigned to the 1st Battalion, 503rd Infantry Regiment, 173rd Airborne Brigade, talks about Exercise Bayonet Minotaur at Camp Rentina, Greece, May 16, 2017.
+U.S. Army Sgt.
+David A. Mcneer, paratrooper assigned to the 1st Battalion, 503rd Infantry Regiment, 173rd Airborne Brigade, talks about Exercise Bayonet Minotaur at Camp Rentina, Greece, May 19, 2017.
 Bayonet Minotaur is a bilateral training exercise between U.S. Soldiers assigned to 173rd Airborne Brigade and the Greek Armed Forces, focused on enhancing NATO operational standards and developing individual technical skills.
 The 173rd Airborne Brigade is the U.S. Army's Contingency Response Force in Europe, providing rapidly-deploying forces to the U.S. Army Europe, Africa and Central Command areas of responsibility within 18 hours.
 (U.S. Army Video by Visual Information Specialist Davide Dalla Massara/Released)

 |Date Taken: